 Examples:

-• SIP—Calls that are made To or From a mobile phone using Webex Go or Calls from a non-Cisco client endpoint that joins via SIP.
+• SIP—Calls that are made to or from a mobile phone using Webex Go or Calls from a non-Cisco client endpoint that joins through SIP.

 • WXC_CLIENT—Webex Calling app